mikecann/mikecann.co.uk/public/posts/battletabs-discord-launch/post.md

 I woke up to an absolute nightmare.
 The servers had clearly been having a bad time while I was asleep.
 I hopped on [our Discord Server](https://discord.gg/fTdxf4y9) and saw that many players were complaining about the game not working correctly.

-I took a look at my app event queue metrics and, to my horror, saw that there were over 3 million events in the queue waiting to be processed.
+I took a look at the app event queue and, to my horror, saw that there were over 3 million events in the queue waiting to be processed.

 ![](./3m-queued-events.png)

-The number was decreasing, but even after much tweaking of the various settings, I calculated it would take 26 hours for my poor single worker server to clear the queue, on top of everything else it was dealing with.
+The number was decreasing, but even after much tweaking of the various settings, I calculated it would take 26 hours for my poor single worker server to clear them all down, on top of everything else it was dealing with.

-I felt like I didn’t have much of a choice, though, as before I could make any architectural changes, I needed to clear this queue to avoid losing data or causing more problems by handling events out of order.
+Before I could make any architectural changes to the servers, I needed to clear this queue to avoid losing data or causing more problems by handling events out of order.

 ![](./slack-to-brandon.png)